spacetelescope/crds/docs/users_guide/source/non_networked_use.rst

 the best references for *all* filekinds for that instrument::

   >>> acs.get_best_references(hdr)
 {'atodtab': 'kcb1734ij_a2d.fits',
+ 'biasfile': 'm4r1753rj_bia.fits',
-   'biasfile': 'NOT FOUND Ambiguous match.', 'bpixtab': 'm8r09169j_bpx.fits',
+ 'bpixtab': 'm8r09169j_bpx.fits',
  'ccdtab': 'o1515069j_ccd.fits',
-   'cfltfile': "NOT FOUND Key FILTER1=F555W not in valid values ('CLEAR1S', 'F475W', 'F606W')",
+ 'cfltfile': 'NOT FOUND n/a',
  'crrejtab': 'n4e12510j_crr.fits',
  'darkfile': 'n3o1059hj_drk.fits',
  'dgeofile': 'o8u2214mj_dxy.fits',
+ 'flshfile': 'NOT FOUND n/a',
  'idctab': 'p7d1548qj_idc.fits',
+ 'imphttab': 'vbb18105j_imp.fits',
  'mdriztab': 'ub215378j_mdz.fits',
-   'mlintab': 'k9c13374j_lin.fits',
+ 'mlintab': 'NOT FOUND n/a',
  'oscntab': 'm2j1057pj_osc.fits',
  'pfltfile': 'o3u1448rj_pfl.fits',
+ 'shadfile': 'kcb1734pj_shd.fits',
-   'spottab': 'r3301467j_csp.fits'}
+ 'spottab': 'NOT FOUND n/a'}

-Note that this is not currently guaranteed to return *only* the appropriate filekinds,  and may include extra mappings that are inappropriate for the specified instrument configuration.
-In all likelihood they will be failure cases where no mapping could be determined.
-In any case this is a limitation of the current instrument contexts which don't capture which filekinds are appropriate for which instrument configuration.
-Note that in the example above, the first error case,  for biasfile,  is most likely occurring for another
-reason: known deficiencies of the ACS biasfile rmap prototype.
+In the above results,  FITS files are the recommended best references,  while a value of "NOT FOUND n/a" indicates that no result was expected for the current instrument mode as defined in the header.
+Other values of "NOT FOUND xxx" include an error message xxx which hints at why no result was found,  such as an invalid dataset parameter value or simply a matching failure.

 You can ask a ReferenceMapping for the best reference for single the filekind it manages::